tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 flags: true
 ---

-### Well it's happening
+### Well, it's happening...

-PLACEHOLDER
+Against all odds, The International 2021 is finally upon us.
+But you're looking a little lost.
+Have you not been keeping up with the DPC?
+The teams, the patches, the meta, the drama?
+Has everything between March 2020 to October 2021 simply been a blur?
+Not to worry, you're in the right place.
+I just need one quick favor from you to calibrate your Dota esports MMR.

-First, to calibrate your Dota esports MMR, please answer the following question:
+Please answer the following question:

 <p style="font-size: 1.3em; font-weight: bold;">Who is the current offlaner for EG?